Everything You Need to Know about Phases of Menstrual Cycle

 Share This Post

 Menstruation is the periodic vaginal discharge of endometrial tissues and blood that are shed from the lining of a woman’s uterus.
-Also denoted as a periods, menstruation is part of the menstrual cycle which prepares a woman’s body for fertility every month.
+Also denoted as periods, menstruation is part of the menstrual cycle which prepares a woman’s body for fertility every month.
 It is a significant indicator of reproductive and general female infertility health, while other health issues may limit this capacity.

-Phases of menstrual cycle:
+Phases of menstrual cycle

 Menstruation:

-If the ovum does not implant, the corpus luteum degenerates and the progesterone levels decrease resulting in the sloughing off of the endometrium lining (Menstruation).
+If the ovum does not implant, the corpus luteum degenerates, and the progesterone levels decrease resulting in the sloughing off of the endometrium lining (Menstruation).

 Follicular Phase: